BladeZhenLei/Homepage/README.md

 <br/>
 <a href="https://github.com/BladeZhenLei/Riemann-Hypothesis/blob/main/README.md"> Introduction to Riemann Hypothesis </a>
 <br/>
-for blogs about Riemann Hypothesis, the Biggest Mystery in Mathematics.
+for The Biggest Mystery in Mathematics.

 See
 <br/>